lemonde/sirius-import-article/README.md

 ## Playground

-GraphQL queries and mutations will be execute in Sirius GraphQL playground:
+GraphQL queries and mutations will be executed in Sirius GraphQL playground:
 ```
 https://*.sirius.press/api/public/graphql
 ```

-> It requires to be logged in with a Sirius account that have `admin:access:prod` permission.
+> It requires to be logged in with a Sirius account that has `admin:access:prod` permission.

 ## Source article

 In this tutorial, we will import [this article](https://dev.to/dhanushxeno/react-souce-code-visible-4e57) from [DEV.to API](https://docs.forem.com/api).

-We curl the API and store the result in [article.json](article.json) file.
+We curl the API and store the result of [article.json](article.json) file.

 ```shell
 curl https://dev.to/api/articles/768225 > article.json